 You see here the official account of Omega Europe, it provides contact information as well as the fact that they work around the clock.
 Don’t forget to use all your social media platforms to cross-advertise your other accounts or your website by sharing your WeChat / Weibo QR code both online and offline.

 Step 4: Be aware of your online reputation

-Finally, now that you have a strong following base and an important volume of trafic on your website and social media platforms, you have to take care of your reputation online.
+Finally, now that you have a strong following base and an important volume of traffic on your website and social media platforms, you have to take care of your reputation online.
 Why?
-Because of certain strong Chinese culture values, more specifically called the “Face” or Mian Zi in Chinese (面子), being linked and engaging with something having a bad reputation will strongly affect their own reputation and honor.
+Because of certain strong Chinese cultural values, more specifically called the “Face” or Mian Zi in Chinese (面子), being linked and engaging with something having a bad reputation will strongly affect their own reputation and honour.

 You can build a strong e-reputation by collaborating with a local marketing agency which will make sure that negative comments are hardly findable on Baidu.
 You can also participate on blogs and forums to make sure that your travel agency has a good image.
 There are several forums you could join such as LVmama, Qyer or Douban.

 You can use the forum LVmama for example (see below)